tlamedia/gtm-kit/readme.txt

 #### Enhancements:
 * Add option to define a custom page that should be detected as the order-received page.
+* The debug info now includes a check to determine if WooCommerce purchase events have been recorded in the logs.
+This information is included in the debug data to assist with troubleshooting and support.

 #### Bugfixes: